dstockhouse/pci-express-report/report.md

    or wait?
 Do devices get told to slow down or speed up?
 How are control signals separated from data?

+## Sean
 4. Discuss the issues of security.

    a.
 Does the protocol address the issue of privacy?
 If so, how?
 If not, what risks might exist?

    b.
 Does the protocol
    protect against malicious interlopers on the network?
 If so how?
 If not, how might the network be exploited or compromised by someone who could connect a malicious device to the network?

    c.
 How does the protocol recover after a failure, i.e. after a power outage or some other breakdown?